Fault Tolerance by Construction

 Building on these, we provide a constructive framework for fault-equivalent circuit synthesis: \begin{enumerate} \item A specification, such as an idealised circuit under an idealised noise model, is translated into a fault-equivalent ZX diagram. \item The diagram is transformed and optimized using only fault-equivalent rewrites of ZX diagrams, which guarantee that the fault-tolerant properties of the idealised specification are preserved. \item A new, optimized circuit is extracted from the rewritten diagram that is guaranteed to be fault-equivalent to the idealised specification. \end{enumerate} Notably, the framework guarantees the fault tolerance of the derived circuits despite their lack of obvious structural indicators of fault tolerance, such as transversal gates~\parencite{shorFaulttolerantQuantum1996,steaneActiveStabilization1997}.

+The key conceptual shift behind this new paradigm for fault-tolerant circuit synthesis is to analyze the relationship of quantum circuits under noise, rather than treating computations in isolation, as formalized by fault equivalence.
+More broadly, this relational viewpoint reveals that many apparently distinct aspects of fault-tolerant quantum computing are in fact expressions of a single unifying principle.
+Within this framework, fault-tolerant circuit verification amounts to determining whether a quantum circuit can be transformed back to some given specification, while fault-tolerant circuit optimization involves transforming a circuit into a more efficient equivalent one.
+Framing these problems in terms of circuit transformations enables productive exchange between synthesis, verification, and optimization techniques.

-We demonstrate the effectiveness of this framework by applying it to the verification and design of elementary FTQC gadgets, leading to the discovery of new efficient circuits with guaranteed fault tolerance.
+We demonstrate the effectiveness of this framework by applying it to the verification, optimisation, and design of elementary FTQC gadgets, leading to the discovery of new efficient circuits with guaranteed fault tolerance.